Reloadable prepaid travel cards are useful for those who can’t or don’t want to use credit cards.

 Both cards offer frequent flyer points for every Australian dollar spent, however, each card targets different demographics.

-For those looking to maximise points earn, Velocity Global Wallet beats Qantas Cash on both overseas and domestic spend.
+For those looking to maximise points earn, Velocity Global Wallet beats Qantas Travel on both overseas and domestic spend.

 In regards to fees, there is very little competition between the two, with both offering mostly fee-free transactions as well as nearly identical overseas ATM withdrawal fees.

-The features of both cards are relatively similar, with Velocity Global Wallet having the edge for usability by offering the ability to change your PIN both online and through the app, rather than having to call the Qantas Cash Customer Service Centre or use a Redicard ATM to make the change.
+The features of both cards are relatively similar, with Velocity Global Wallet having the edge for usability by offering the ability to change your PIN both online and through the app, rather than having to call the Qantas Travel Money Customer Service Centre or use a Redicard ATM to make the change.

 However, Velocity Global Wallet charges a $1.95 inactivity fee, which is charged per month after 12 months of inactivity.
 In my opinion, this fee is unnecessary and it is hard to view it as anything other than punishing their clients for not using their business ‘often enough’.
-Velocity Global Wallet perhaps should reconsider this fee, as it does provide a disincentive, especially when comparing to Qantas Cash, which removed a similar inactivity fee a while ago.
+Velocity Global Wallet perhaps should reconsider this fee, as it does provide a disincentive, especially when comparing to Qantas Travel Money, which removed a similar inactivity fee a while ago.

 While many travel cards entice people through fee-free activities, such as no load, reload or transaction fees, make sure to look at the exchange rate your card offers when converting your AUD into a foreign currency, as this can be the biggest driver on whether you are receiving good value for money.

 The winning currency rate is highlighted in blue, second place in green, with the lowest rate in red, and the winner between Velocity and Qantas in bold.